-A FULLY completed and signed Application for MCL 211.7u Poverty Exemption -

-Michigan Treasury Form 5737 and Michigan Treasury Form 5739
+• A FULLY completed and signed Application for MCL 211.7u Poverty Exemption - Michigan Treasury Form 5737 and Michigan Treasury Form 5739

-- Complete Federal and State Income Tax Returns filed in 2024 for 2023 (filed in 2023 for 2022 will be accepted, however, income for 2023 is still required), with all schedules, including any Homestead Property Tax Credit and Home Heating Credit returns, for ALL adults residing at the property. - o For ALL adults residing at the property who were not required to file taxes, the Michigan Treasury Form 4988 Poverty Exemption Affidavit must be completed and signed. - ALL INCOME SOURCES FOR EACH MEMBER IN THE HOUSEHOLD FOR THE TAX YEAR OF 2023, i.e.
+• Complete Federal and State Income Tax Returns filed in 2025 for 2024 (filed in 2024 for 2023 will be accepted, however, income for 2024 is still required), with all schedules, including any Homestead Property Tax Credit and Home Heating Credit returns, for ALL adults residing at the property.

+• For ALL adults residing at the property who were not required to file taxes, the Michigan Treasury Form 4988 Poverty Exemption Affidavit must be completed and signed.

+• ALL INCOME SOURCES FOR EACH MEMBER IN THE HOUSEHOLD FOR THE TAX YEAR OF 2024,